 We show that different tectonic processes dominate the exhumation histories of the two flanks of the Mekong River.
 To the east, the low-relief BaimaXueshan massif is not a relict surface as defined by Clark et al. (2006), as it has experienced an amount of exhumation (~2.5 km since ~10 Ma) that is an order of magnitude higher than that determined for the emblematic Daocheng relict surface (~0.23 km).
 None of the tectonic events affecting southeast Tibet before 10 Ma has been recorded as exhumation phases in the BaimaXueshan massif, suggesting that tectonic forcing on the massif's exhumation has been negligible during that time.
-Moderate rock exhumation at a rate of 0.25 km/Myr since ~10 Ma was mainly triggered by the northward advance of the indenting Indian plate, leading to higher regional elevation around the EHS including the BaimaXueshan, with incision of the Mekong River contributing only ~30% of the exhumation recorded by the samples.
-The contrasting exhumation history of the Kawagebo massif to the west is dominated by strong local uplift driven by a segmented thrust dipping westward in a regional compressional overstep.
-Total tectonically driven exhumation since ~10 Ma at a rate of 0.45 km/my, with an acceleration to 1.86 km/My since 1.6 Ma, is estimated to be 6.1 km, with incision of the Mekong River contributing only ~25% of the total exhumation.
+Moderate rock exhumation since ~10 Ma was mainly driven by local thrust reactivation, triggered by the northward advance of the indenting Indian plate, with incision of the Mekong River contributing only ~15% of the exhumation.
+The contrasting exhumation history of the Kawagebo massif to the west is dominated by strong local uplift driven by a thrust that we infer to have developed in a regional compressional overstep.
+Total tectonically driven exhumation since ~10 Ma is estimated to be ~6 km, largely overprinting incision of the Mekong River too.

-470 Code availability
+Code availability

-The Pecube code for thermo-kinematic modelling to invert thermochronological data was developed by Jean Braun and is available at: https://github.com/jeanbraun/Pecube.
+Pecube code for thermo-kinematic modelling to invert thermochronological data is copyright of the Jean Braun.
+Code are available at: https://github.com/jeanbraun/Pecube